ACANETS/pscp/README.md

  In traceroute_collector.py, we deploy one module: query_diy.py

+ 1.1 query_diy.py

- 1.1 query_diy.py is a module in this program which is used to return a list of MA hosts from perfSONAR lookup service directory.
+ It is a module in this program which is used to return a list of MA hosts from perfSONAR lookup service directory.

+ 1.2 dataset95

- 1.2 dataset95 is a small dataset we queried from 95 chosen MA hosts in central and eastern regions of US.
+ It is a small dataset we queried from 95 chosen MA hosts in central and eastern regions of US.
 It's in json format.